kawells/eol-dr/checklist.md

 ### Emails

-As you know, I primarily use me@fake.com.
-You can login through my phone or laptop.
-Keep my phone and laptop until you haven't used them for one year just in case a 2FA issue comes up.
+As you know, I primarily use kev.wells@gmail.com.
+You can login through my phone or desktop.
+Keep my phone and desktop until you haven't used them for one year just in case a 2FA issue comes up.

-* me@fake.com – password is stored in xyz
+* kev.wells@gmail.com – password is stored in BitWarden
+* purebishop@hotmail.com - password is stored in BitWarden
+* kevin@kwellsphoto.com – all emails from this get forwarded to kev.wells@gmail.com
-* this@that.com – all emails from this get forwarded to me@fake.com
+* kevin@vctapped.com – all emails from this get forwarded to kev.wells@gmail.com

-Add me@fake.com to your phone, actually, since that's where we get our shipping alerts.
+Add kev.wells@gmail.com to your phone, actually, since that's where we get our shipping alerts.

 ### Domains

 * All of my domains are managed via Google Domains and CloudFlare
   * Google Domains auto renews and needs an updated Credit Card to keep going
+* chinobbq.com – Keep this paid via Google Domains or transfer to ?
-* xyz.io – Keep this paid via Google Domains or transfer to Danielle Smith
+* kwellsphoto.com – Keep this paid via Google Domains or transfer to ?
-* fakblog.com – Transfer to Blake
+* vctapped.com – Keep this paid via Google Domains or transfer to ?

+### Initial Passwords

+* Desktop account PIN: `1643`
+* Phone account PIN: `17102218`

 ### Password Managers

-You know how to use this since we've incorporated it into our lives.

-* KeePass.
-My master password is (printed, no script): _________________________________________
+* BitWarden.
+My master password is (printed, no script): `Honda-Civic-1982!`

 ### Subscriptions

-* YouTube – keep this for commercial free viewing on Roku or cancel then subscribe from your own account
 * Twitch.tv – this is cancelled but recheck and also close my Twitch account
-* Discord – cancel this
-* Amazon Prime + my “Channels” that you don’t watch.
+* Amazon Prime - + my “Channels” that you don’t watch.
 Keep Amazon Prime, cancel my true crime channels.
-* Netflix
-* Hulu
 * Spotify
   * Just keep this account since it’s a family account
-* NordVPN
+* PIA VPN
-  * It's unlikely you'll need this, just cancel
+  * It's unlikely you'll need this unless you want to keep Kevflix running, just cancel
-* Apple Subscriptions
-  * Open Apple iPhone
-  * Click Settings
-  * Click the big thing at the top with my name
-  * Click Subscriptions
-  * Delete anything you don’t want like Wondery+, Twitter, or Apple News

 ### Homelabs